Cindy Whitehead: Public speaking

 In 2013 she was on a panel at The Smithsonian Museum's INNOSKATE event in Washington, D.C. about skateboarding and fashion, with fellow skateboarder Brian Anderson.

 In 2014 she delivered at TEDx talk in Santa Monica, CA titled "Girl is NOT a 4 Letter Word: About growing up in a male dominated sport and how I dealt with it."

 In 2019 she gave a 10-minute "Power Talk" at the 10th annual espnW conference in Laguna Niguel, California titled "Rule Breaking, Disruption and Starting a Revolultion."

 On September 21, 2021 she moderated and spoke on a panel at The Smithsonian Youth Summit on Gender Equity.

 Accolades

-In 2016 Whitehead was inducted into The Skateboarding Hall of Fame with an introduction by rock and roll legend Joan Jett.
+In 2016 Whitehead was inducted into the Skateboarding Hall of Fame with an introduction by Joan Jett.

-Her '70s skate history as well as prototypes from the Girl is NOT a 4 Letter Word collection sit in the Smithsonian Museum of American History's sports collections in Washington, D.C. as well as The Smithsonian Museum's "Girlhood (It's Complicated)" exhibit which opened October 8, 2020.
+Items from her 1970s skate history as well as prototypes from the Girl is NOT a 4 Letter Word collection are in the Smithsonian Museum of American History's sports collections in Washington, D.C., as well as in the Smithsonian Museum's "Girlhood (It's Complicated)" exhibit that opened October 8, 2020.